Search

 Optional Step – Remove Chickpea Skins

-After testing nearly every method out there, this is the technique I stand behind.
-It’s a bit labor-intensive, yes, but if you’re after ultra-smooth, creamy chickpeas (especially for hummus), removing the skins is 100% worth the extra effort.
+After testing nearly every method out there, this is the method I recommend.
+If you’re after ultra-smooth, creamy chickpeas (especially for hummus), removing the skins is worth the extra effort.
+It’s a bit labor-intensive, but it makes a noticeable difference in texture.

-This step is optional, but it builds on the earlier step where you briefly heated and soaked chickpeas with baking soda.
-That heat-and-baking-soda combo begins loosening the skins before cooking.
-Now that your chickpeas are fully cooked and drained, here’s how to finish the job:
+This builds on the earlier baking soda pre-step, which helps loosen skins before cooking.
+Once your chickpeas are cooked and drained, here’s how to finish the job:

 How to Remove Chickpea Skins:

-1. Place your cooked chickpeas in a large bowl of lukewarm (tepid) water.
+1. Place cooked chickpeas in a large bowl of lukewarm water.

 2. Rub the chickpeas between your palms and fingers using a brisk back-and-forth motion.
 This friction helps release the skins from the peas.